-a.
-Possible ways for implementing citizen science i.Project courses & technical papers (Facharbeiten)
+- Possible ways for implementing citizen science - Project courses & technical papers (Facharbeiten)

-Expert DE4 declares that there is a "school which runs project courses.
+Moreover, expert DE 4 declares that there is a "school which runs project courses.
 Instead of writing their first academic papers, which they call "Facharbeiten", they like to run project courses and then mark the corresponding work on site and the documentation for it and assess it like a Facharbeit."
-Expert No. 2 could imagine that "really in the advanced course subjects, that there is still time for such things."
+Expert DE 2 could imagine that "really in the advanced course subjects, that there is still time for such things."
 (DE 2).

-ii.
-STEM-subjects
+• STEM subjects

-Expert DE 1,5, 6, 9 see a possible way for the implementation of citizen science projects in STEM-subjects, as for example "biology, physics, computer science, [...] mathematics where you have to calculate a lot with values.
+Experts DE 1,5-6, 9 see a possible way for the implementation of citizen science projects in STEM-subjects, as for example "biology, physics, computer science, [...] mathematics where you have to calculate a lot with values.
 Ultimately, you can certainly implement a lot of beautiful projects.
-(DE N. 1), "in the field of natural sciences (biology included)" (DE 6) and "STEM field and [...] biology when it comes to environmental issues[...] bird or insects, censuses or any other animals or plants, collecting some statistical data there. "(DE 9)
+(DE 1), "in the field of natural sciences (biology included)" (DE 6) and "STEM field and [...] biology when it comes to environmental issues[...] birds or insects, censuses or any other animals or plants, collecting some statistical data there. "(DE 9)